 The hand will now have a more textured, metallic appearance.

 The final step is to add a Normal map.
 This will add an illusion of bumpiness to the surface of the object, to make it look more interesting and realistic.
-You can also add normal maps to standard shaders.
+You can also add normal maps to standard materials.

 To add the normal map: